giovanni-cutri/flashpoint-playlist-from-fpfss/README.md

 # Flashpoint Playlists from Submissions
-A tool to create Flashpoint playlists of games submitted by a particular user.
+A tool to create [Flashpoint](https://bluemaxima.org/flashpoint/) playlists of games submitted by a particular user on [FPFSS](https://fpfss.unstable.life/).

 # Getting started